melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 ## Inviting parents to book slots

-For a child to be vaccinated in a community clinic, their parent or guardian will need to be invited to book an appointment slot through your local booking system.
+For a child to be vaccinated in a community clinic, you can invite their parent or guardian to book an appointment slot through your local booking system.

 ### If the child is home-schooled or their school is unknown

-An invitation email (and potentially a text message) will be sent automatically to the parents or guardians of:
+Mavis will automatically send an invitation email (and potentially a text message) to the parents or guardians of:

 - home-schooled children
 - children with an unknown school

-This will happen 3 weeks before the date of the first scheduled clinic.
+The invitations will go out 3 weeks before the date of the first scheduled clinic unless you select a different date.

 ### If the child belongs to a school but did not get vaccinated there